Understanding bus safety SFAIRP

 SFAIRP is judged by the standard of behaviour of a reasonable person in the duty-holder's position.
 It is not determined by whether the duty-holder can pay.
 If a duty-holder cannot afford to implement a control that is reasonably practicable, the duty holder should not take part in the activity that gives rise to that hazard or risk.

-Having strong risk management processes is one suggested way to show whether you have eliminated or reduced risks so far as is reasonably practicable.
+Ensure everyone involved in bus services understands their safety duties.
+Having strong safety culture and risk management processes helps to show whether you have eliminated or reduced risks so far as is reasonably practicable.

 If you would like further information, please contact us.